anondo1969/pause/data/content/essay.md

 # Pause Before You Prompt

-*A private 10-minute self-check for using AI as a scaffold, not a substitute.*
+*A private 10-minute self-check tool for using AI as a scaffold instead of a substitute.*

 ---